 - Tap AirDrop.

-- In the AirDrop menu, choose Contacts Only to only transfer files to people in your contacts list or Everyone to be able to transfer files to anyone nearby with an Apple device.
+- In the AirDrop menu, choose Contacts Only to only transfer files to people in your contacts list or Everyone for 10 minutes to be able to transfer files to anyone nearby with an Apple device.

 - Ensure that Bluetooth and Wi-Fi are both turned on and that you are within 30 feet of your Mac to begin transferring files.